 Before I decided to book my Vipassana, I had read many blogs on it, and people talked about how they healed from backache, and migraine in just 10 days.

 While I did not expect my health issue to get resolved in just 10 days, I did expect ‘something’, a little magic maybe.
 And that happened on the third day!

 In the afternoon when I was concentrating on my breath, I felt my right hand shaking.
-It’s easy to distinguish between a shaking due to weakness, and shaking due to something more powerful.
+It’s easy to distinguish between shaking due to weakness and shaking due to something more powerful.

 And I can assure you that it was the latter.
 I experienced that ‘something more powerful’ in my right hand.
-When I l opened my eyes to look at what’s happening, it was still shaking, and nothing was not in my control.
+When I l opened my eyes to look at what was happening, it was still shaking, and nothing was in my control.